-The Primary Producers Bank of Australia, Limited, operated from 1923 to 1931.
-It particularly targeted the rural communities in Australia, providing rural credits to farmers, graziers and other primary producers.
-Its structure was based on European co-operative banks that serviced rural communities and was probably inspired, to some extent, by a revival of this type of banking in the United States of America in the early twentieth century.
-Co-operative banks took deposits from farmers and then provided credit to them.
-This provision of rural or land credits exclusively to farmers was the aim of the Primary Producers’ Bank.
+In the annals of Australian banking histories, one bank is rarely mentioned—The Primary Producers Bank of Australia, Limited.
+Operating from 1923 to 1931, it was based on European co-operative banks that serviced rural communities and was probably inspired, to some extent, by a revival of this type of banking in the United States of America in the early twentieth century.
+Co-operative banks took deposits from farmers and then provided rural or land credits exclusively to farmers, and this was the aim of The Primary Producers Bank.

 It was to later transpire the founders of Land Credits, Limited, commenced working for their own interests.
 In July 1922 Harry Roach established General Underwriters Limited, which was to have a nominal capital of £10,000 but the registration of the company, in New South Wales, showed the paid-up capital of the company was £35.
 This company’s single objective was to take over the brokerage business of John Henry Saunders and Samuel Hood Hammond who had been selling shares in Land Credits, Limited, through their brokerage business.
 Saunders and Hammond received over £9,900 worth of shares in General Underwriters for the acquisition of their concern.
 The agreement with Hammond and Saunders, and then with General Underwriters, was Land Credits Limited would pay them 8 shillings and 6 pence commission and expenses for every share they sold in Land Credits.
 Thus, as Land Credits grew, the commissions became profitable.
 The dubious aspect of this arrangement was that Roach was secretary to General Underwriters and secretary to Land Credits, while Saunders was a director of General Underwriters and organising secretary of Land Credits.

-On 11 December 1922, the directors of Land Credits decided to change the company's name, and at a special meeting of shareholders on 28 December 1922 the alteration to Primary Producers' Bank of Australia, Limited, was approved.
+On 11 December 1922, the directors of Land Credits decided to change the company's name, and at a special meeting of shareholders on 28 December 1922 the alteration to Primary Producers Bank of Australia, Limited, was approved.
 However, when they approached the Registrar-General of New South Wales to change the name, permission was refused.
 The decision was upheld by the Department of Justice.
-Subsequently, an application was made in Queensland to register the company as Primary Producers' Bank of Australia, Limited, with a nominal capital of £2,000, even though the capital and premiums subscribed to Land Credits Limited was in the region of £200,000.
-The new company then registered in New South Wales as a foreign company.
-The strange situation now occurred whereby the directors were operating two companies, one registered in Queensland as the Primary Producers’ Bank, Limited, and one in New South Wales as Land Credits, Limited.
+Subsequently, an application was made in Queensland to register the company as The Primary Producers Bank of Australia, Limited, with a nominal capital of £2,000, even though the capital and premiums subscribed to Land Credits Limited was in the region of £200,000.
+The new company was then registered in New South Wales as a foreign company.
+The strange situation now occurred whereby the directors were operating two companies, one registered in Queensland as The Primary Producers Bank, Limited, and one in New South Wales as Land Credits, Limited.

 Promotional material appeared in newspapers of the rural districts, such as: